akavalar/SSAS-on-a-shoestring/README.md

 ```
 C:\Users\[USER]\AppData\Local\Microsoft\Power BI Desktop\AnalysisServicesWorkspaces
 ```
-folder and it will always be of the
+folder and it will always be of the Power Pivot for SharePoint type (i.e. DeploymentMode==1).

 Here's an example of the msmdsrv.ini file used to initiatize the AS engine in the tabular mode:
 ```